-- Fill up your stocks: Bare cupboards and empty wallet is a big “No” on New Years eve.
+- Fill up your stocks: Bare cupboards and empty wallet is a big “No” on New Years Eve.
 Have enough stuff to keep your stocks filled up.
 Visit your nearest grocery store and collect important stuff as empty cupboards resemble poverty.

 - You’re about to start a new year and having your bills to be paid is not acceptable.
 Clear all the personal debts and bills before the eve.
-All cheques should be settled before the 1st January.
-Never ever take loan to clear debts or fill up money.
+All cheques should be settled before the 1st of January.
+Never ever take a loan to clear debts or fill up money.
 Do not loan anything or spend any money on New Year’s Day.

 - If you’re someone who’s believed in cleaning, even then also don’t do any cleaning.
 Not even dishes and laundry.
 Cleaning can take away your luck coming your way.
 It’s bad luck to wash clothes on new year’s day.